Earn 7% rewards with Solana Staking

 The first and probably the easiest way to deposit some Solana into your Atomic Wallet is to purchase it directly in the wallet.
 If you choose to go ahead with this route, you will need to provide some information, like your name, billing information, etc. You will also have to undergo a verification process, done by our partners to prevent fraud and money laundering.
 You can pay with a debit or a credit card.
 You can find a detailed, step-by-step guide on purchasing crypto in Atomic Wallet here.
 If you, by any chance, encounter any issues with your purchase, feel free to check out this guide.

-If you wish to stake Solana as soon as possible, but only have, let's say, Tezos, you can exchange it for SOL right in the wallet.
-Atomic Solana Wallet features a built-in exchange that supports more than 500 crypto assets, while you can freely swap tokens without having to verify your identity or follow time-consuming ‘Know Your Customer (KYC) protocols.
-The exchange also provides real-time prices for assets and cryptocurrency pairs, so you can ensure that you time the transaction to achieve the best possible value.
-A step-by-step guide on exchanging assets in Atomic Wallet is available here.
+If you wish to stake Solana as soon as possible, but only have, let's say, Tezos, you ca swap it for SOL right in the wallet.
+Atomic Solana Wallet features a built-in swap that supports more than 500 crypto assets, while you can freely swap tokens without having to verify your identity or follow time-consuming ‘Know Your Customer (KYC) protocols.
+The swap also provides real-time prices for assets and cryptocurrency pairs, so you can ensure that you time the transaction to achieve the best possible value.
+A step-by-step guide on swapping assets in Atomic Wallet is available here.